Dr. Barbara Pringle

 In 1981 and 1984 daughters, Donna and Nikki were born, and they grew up in Clarkville, enjoying ponies, calf rearing, and chickens.

-Barbara and Murray now live in Kaiapoi, within walking distance of the clinic, and walk their three dogs, Nitro, Jack and Willow, regularly along the many great tracks and beaches in the Waimak area.
+Barbara and Murray now live in Kaiapoi, within walking distance of the clinic, and walk their dogs Jack and Meg regularly along the many great tracks and beaches in the Waimak area.

-She also enjoys gardening, walking and biking, quiet times in the Sounds, and lots of fun with grandchildren Flynn and Olivia.
+She also enjoys gardening, walking and biking, quiet times in the Sounds, and lots of fun with grandchildren Flynn, Olivia, Lachie and Sylvester.

 Dr. Murray Pringle

-Murray graduated from Massey University in 1976 and has worked his entire career in Canterbury except for a 2 year surgical residency at the University of Melbourne Veterinary School in 1979/81.
-He gained his postgraduate MACVSc qualification in small animal surgery in 1981 and was also an examiner for this qualification for 10 years.
+Murray graduated from Massey University in 1976 and has worked his entire career in Canterbury, except for a 2 year surgical residency at the University of Melbourne Veterinary School in 1979/81.
+He gained his postgraduate MAVCSc qualification in Small Animal Surgery in 1981 and was also an examiner for this qualification for 10 years.
 Murray's areas of veterinary interests and skills therefore revolve around things surgical (orthopedic and soft tissue).
 Together with Dave Marshall, Murray successfully performed the first canine prosthetic hip implantation (hip replacement) in New Zealand in 1983.
-Murray and Barbara established the Kaiapoi clinic in 1993.
+Murray and Barbara established the Marshall & Pringle Petmed Kaiapoi clinic in 1993.

-Murray has two daughters, Donna and Nikki, grandchildren Flynn and Olivia, and dogs Nitro, Jack and Willow.
-His interests include boating & fishing, vegetable gardening, walking the dogs, music and cooking
+Murray has two daughters, Donna and Nikki, grandchildren Flynn, Olivia, Lachie and Sylvester, and dogs Jack and Meg.
+His interests include boating & fishing, vegetable gardening, walking the dogs, music and cooking.

 Dr. Donna Pringle